Label: AUGTYRO- repotrectinib capsule

 have lung or breathing problems other than lung cancer.

-have liver problems.
+have liver or kidney problems.

 are pregnant or plan to become pregnant.
 AUGTYRO can harm your unborn baby.
 Tell your healthcare provider right away if you become pregnant or think you may be pregnant during treatment with AUGTYRO.